Sheldwich: History

 In ancient charters it was called 'Schyldwic'.

 In 784, it was given this name by Ealhmund of Kent, to Abbot Wetrede and his convent of 'Raculf Cestre', or Reculver.

 During King Edward I's reign (1239–1307), it passed to the family of Atte-Lese, which included the Manor of Sheldwich.
 This then became the Manor of Leescourt due to the name of the Atte-lese family mansion.

 In 1367, Sir Richard At-Lese (MP) was an owner of the manor, he was later Sheriff of Kent.
 He died in 1394.

 In King James I's reign, Sir Richard Sondes became the owner and his son Sir George Sondes destroyed a large section of the manor house.

 After Sir George, Marquis of Blanquefort inherited the manor.
 It then stayed under his family control until 1798.

 The village church, parts of which are eleventh century, is listed as Grade II*, and is dedicated to St. James.
 It was extended and extensively restored in 1888.

 The village features its manor house, rebuilt almost entirely, lying close to woodland known as Church Plantation.
 There is also a Primary School, rated as outstanding at the last full assessment.
+The village Post Office closed in 1988.

-Because of the small scattered population (491 according to the 2011 census) the civil parish is joined with those of two smaller neighbouring villages, and is known as Sheldwich, Badlesmere and Leaveland.
+Because of the small scattered population (485 according to the 2021 census) the civil parish is joined with those of two smaller neighbouring villages, and is known as Sheldwich, Badlesmere and Leaveland.
 As most of the parish lies within the Kent Downs Area of Outstanding Natural Beauty, planning laws are tight with very little new development permitted since its establishment in the mid-1960s.

 Property prices are mostly high as a consequence, supported by a popular and outstanding primary school.

 The following are listed structures within the Parish: